 Amit Khera, M.D., M.Sc.

-Amit Khera is a cardiologist and complex trait geneticist at Massachusetts General Hospital (MGH), group leader within the MGH Center for Genomic Medicine, associate director of the Program in Medical and Population Genetics and Merkin Institute Fellow at the Broad Institute of MIT and Harvard, and assistant professor at Harvard Medical School.
+Amit Khera is a cardiologist, human geneticist, and population biologist at Massachusetts General Hospital (MGH), group leader within the MGH Center for Genomic Medicine, Merkin Institute Fellow at the Broad Institute of MIT and Harvard, and assistant professor at Harvard Medical School.

 He received his M.D. with Alpha Omega Alpha distinction from the Perelman School of Medicine at the University of Pennsylvania and went on to complete clinical training in internal medicine and cardiology at Brigham and Women's Hospital and MGH.
-He completed a masters of science at the Harvard School of Public Health and a postdoctoral research fellowship with Sekar Kathiresan in human genetics at the Broad Institute prior to accepting a faculty position.
+He completed a masters of science at the Harvard School of Public Health and a postdoctoral research fellowship with Sekar Kathiresan in human genetics at the Broad Institute prior to starting an independent faculty position in 2019.

 His research program uses genetic variation as a tool to uncover new biology and enable enhanced clinical care informed by inherited susceptibility.

 He has developed expertise in epidemiology, clinical medicine, and human genetics.
 Among his scientific contributions, he pioneered use of a new approach to quantify genetic risk (genome-wide polygenic scores) for common diseases, developed biomarkers that provide new biologic insights, and analyzed large-scale gene sequencing data to highlight key pathways driving risk and identify molecular subtypes of cardiometabolic diseases.